FacilMap/facilmap/client/API.md

 * `data` ([type](#type-1)).
 The new type data.
 Fields that are not defined will not be unmodified.
 Only `id` needs to be defined.
+  To rename a field, set the `oldName` property of the field object to the previous name and the `name` property to the new name.
+To rename a dropdown entry, set the `oldValue` property to the old value and the `value` property to the new value.
 * _returns_ (Promise<[type](#type-1)>): The new type.

 ### `deleteType(data)`